Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 You can put a dollar value on how much every visitor to your website costs and — more importantly — how much every visitor to your website is worth.

 Now you know that every visitor to your website (that’s the number of people who click on the link inside your email advert) costs you $0.65.

 If half those people join your list (50 people) then every new subscriber has cost you $1.30.

-If 5% of those new subscribers buy a product after they subscribed into your Elite’s Funnel and you get $27 affiliate commission, then you make $67.50.
+If 5% of those new subscribers buy a product after they subscribed to your Elite’s Funnel and you get a $27 affiliate commission, then you make $67.50.

 Ok so you spent $65 and you made $67.50 back.

 Now making a profit of $2.70 might not sound very sexy but you’ve covered your advertising costs and you’ve added 50 new people to your email list.

 People you can continue to email and sell to until they die or unsubscribe from your newsletter.

 You have built your email list for free without wasting weeks and months trying “free traffic sources” that probably won’t work

 Instead of buying 100 clicks why not buy 1,000 from the same list owner?